Asterisk Advanced Training

 Is this the right class for me?

-Asterisk Advanced is a fast-paced technical course that assumes students have completed either the Asterisk Fast Start instructor-led course or the Asterisk Essentials online course; or possess the equivalent real world experience.
+Asterisk Advanced is a fast-paced technical course that assumes students have completed either the Asterisk Fast Start instructor-led course or the Asterisk Essentials online course; or possess the equivalent real world experience (3 to 24 months hands-on).
 To help you determine which class will be most helpful to you, you may take the free, online dCAA certification test.
 If you pass this test then you are most likely ready for the Asterisk Advanced Class.
 If not, then Asterisk Fast Start or Asterisk Essentials should be completed prior to taking Asterisk Advanced.

 - Have installed and worked in a Linux environment.